tab-guardian/tab-guardian/README.md

 ### Notes

 - The extension should be supported by all major browsers: Chrome, Firefox, Edge and Brave.
 Since Firefox does't support manifest version 3 yet, we have to use [manifest2.json](extension/manifest2.json) for Firefox and [manifest.json](extension/manifest.json) for Chrome based browsers.
 - The program also supports running as a web page.
-With Vite, we can do that by running `yarn dev` or `npm run dev` and opening the browser at `http://localhost:5173/`.
-We support the WEB version for several reasons.
-One of them is that we can test the extension in the browser without installing it.
-The second reason is that we could expend the extension in the future to make it cross-platform.
+With Vite, we can do that by running `yarn dev` or `npm run dev` and opening the browser at `http://localhost:5173/`